What It Means

 What does "Structurally Deficient" mean?

-A federal classification for bridges where any major component is rated 4 or below on the 0-9 NBI scale.
+A federal classification for bridges where the deck, superstructure, substructure, or culvert is rated 4 or below on the 0-9 NBI scale.

 Why does Structurally Deficient matter for bridge safety?